Study: The best way to restore ecosystems is to listen to Indigenous peoples

-In June 2021 a heat dome in the region created record-breaking temperatures resulting in 619 heat related deaths and creating extreme fire conditions over much of the Pacific Northwest eventually leading to the McKay Creek Wildfire which burned about 85 miles of forest.
+In June 2021, a heat dome in the region created record-breaking temperatures resulting in 619 heat-related deaths and creating extreme fire conditions over much of the Pacific Northwest, eventually leading to the McKay Creek Wildfire that burned about 85 miles of forest.

-facilitating communication between affected Indigenous and settler communities, the Canadian government and ranchers.
-The St’at’imc Nation were given the opportunity to take part in the committee, and share their ideas on the best ways to restore the land.
+In response, a technical committee was created to facilitate communication among affected Indigenous and settler communities, the Canadian government, and ranchers.
+The St’at’imc Nation was given the opportunity to take part in the committee, and share its ideas on the best ways to restore the land.

 “We observed how government policy and decision-making overlooked, and in some cases outright dismissed, St’at’imc voices, knowledge, and expertise at the table,” wrote the authors.